 If you are not interested in reaching FIRE, you can work out the amount of savings you should have at your age and use this as your target.

-Networthify is a very simple calculator.
+Networthify is a very simple financial independence calculator.
 It is ideal for beginners and those who quickly want to check their progress.
-You can adjust your safe withdrawal rate under “more options”.
+You can adjust your safe withdrawal rate under0 “more options”.
 However, its biggest drawback is that you cannot distinguish between current and future expenses.

 Playing with FIRE